mmccaff/giphy-battle/README.md

 playing with Socket.IO and the Giphy API.
 To understand Socket.IO, the 'chat app' example provided on their web site is very helpful and similar to what is being done here.

-This is using Express.js with EJS for templating.
+This is using Express.js as the web framework with EJS for templating.

 # To install:
 1. Clone the repo